 Carol Normadi is a licensed marriage and family therapist in Northern California who is co-founder of Beyond Hunger, Inc., a group dedicated to helping people overcome obsessive concerns with food.
 She has co-authored two books on the topic of food obsessions: “It’s Not About Food: Ending Your Obsession With Food and Weight” (Putnam, 1998) and “Over It: A Teen’s Guide to Getting Beyond Food and Weight” (New World Library 2001).

-Normadi and Diabetes Health publisher Nadia Al-Samarrie live near each other, which led to a recent conversation between them about the stages that fat people go through in accepting and dealing with their weight.
+Carol Normandi and I live near each other, which led to a recent conversation between us about the stages that fat people go through in accepting and dealing with their weight.
 In some ways, those stages-denial, anger, bargaining, and acceptance-are much like those that grieving people experience.

 Nadia: What do you think is the source of hostility toward people who are fat?